kakashiyama/sync_nb/README.md

 Original ver. created by Kazumi Kashiyama on 17/08/20.

 An implicit solver for synchrotron nebula emission.
 The code calculates the time evolution of the electron energy distribution in a pulsar wind nebula (PWN) and the synchrotron specrum for a simplified supernova dynamics.
-The electron injection spectrum is so far assumed to be a fixed-shape broken power low.
+The electron injection spectrum is so far assumed to be a fixed-shape broken power law.
 Only synchrotron self absorption (SSA) is taken into account as the photon absorption process.

 ---